-The preparation of these consolidated financial statements requires the Company to make judgments regarding the going concern of the Company as discussed in Note 2.
+Preparation of these condensed interim consolidated financial statements requires the Company to make judgments regarding the going concern of the Company as discussed in Note 2.

 The functional currency of an entity is the currency of the primary economic environment in which an entity operates.
 The determination of an entity's functional currency requires judgment based on analysis of relevant criteria.
 The functional currency of the Company and its subsidiaries was determined by conducting an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates ("IAS 21").